 - loss of consortium (companionship); and

-Commonly malpractice situations like necrotizing fasciitis lawsuits or ophthalmology malpractice suits are worked out at mediation, which permits our clients to skip the risks and emotional tolls of trial.
-Mediation doesn’t always work, though, so you should work with an attorney who is prepared to fight for you in trial.
+Commonly negligence situations like necrotizing fasciitis lawsuits or ophthalmology error suits are worked out at mediation, which permits our clients to skip the risks and emotional tolls of trial.
+Mediation doesn’t always work, though, so you should work with an attorney who is prepared to fight for you in a trial.

 At Davis Adams, a substantial percentage of our $75 million in recovered funds for our clients is the outcome of trials judgments.
 We aren’t afraid to argue your case in court.